CKX-TV: History

 The station was the second major TV station in Canada to have gone dark since 1977 (when CFVO-TV in Hull, Quebec left the air; all other defunct stations in Canada became repeaters of other stations almost seamlessly), the other being CHCA-TV in Red Deer, Alberta, closing about one month before CKX.
-The station's license is still active after the station's closure, although CHCA's license was revoked in December 2009, and CFVO-TV's license was transferred to Radio-Quebec (now Télé-Québec) as that station later became CIVO-TV.
+The station's license was still active after the station's closure, although CHCA's license was revoked in December 2009, and CFVO-TV's license was transferred to Radio-Quebec (now Télé-Québec) as that station later became CIVO-TV.
 The Access Alberta stations CIAN-DT and CJAL-DT went dark on August 31, 2011.
 Two months later, it was Quebecor-owned CKXT-TV, which went dark on November 1, 2011.

-By the time the CBC closed down its network of rebroadcasters on July 31, 2012, the network never reestablished an aerial presence in Brandon.
+By the time the CBC closed down its network of rebroadcasters on July 31, 2012, the network never reestablished an over-the-air presence in Brandon.

 Digital television

 Before its closure in 2009, CKX had not begun broadcasting in digital on its allocated channel 49.

 Had the station remained on the air, after the phaseout of analogue television in Canada on August 31, 2011, CKX-DT was to remain on 49.
 With the use of PSIP, television receivers would have displayed CKX-DT's virtual channel as 5.
 Following the station's closedown, the allocations for its analog and digital frequencies became open for future stations.